May 6, 2020

 Ten years ago, Georgia was in direct military conflict with Russia.
 And to this day, they still have disputed territory between them.
 Now, while that conflict has subsided, there are other risks that still remain.

 Russian influence in Georgia is real.
 And that extends to the banking sector.
-But knowing how to spot those risks and make sure you’re not banking with a high-risk bank is key to protecting your money.
+But knowing how to spot those risks is key.
+Ensuring you’re not banking with a high-risk bank is key to protecting your money.

-You can do this by assessing the banks opening policies, the kind of clients the bank is trying to attract, and confirming the banks correspondent relationships to ensure your money is secure.
+You can do this by assessing the banks opening policies and the kind of clients the bank is trying to attract.
+It’s also helpful to confirm the banks correspondent relationships to ensure your money is secure.

 Insiders can read more about banking in Georgia in the Georgia Banking Report.
 You can access it in the Intelligence Reports section of the website.